lilunia/Forest/README.md

 ## Project Overview ℹ️

 Forest Group Website.
-This project is a part of course from <a href="https://mmcschool.pl/kursy/kurs-tworzenia-stron-www-cz-4.html">MMC School</a>.
+This project is a final assignment from <a href="https://mmcschool.pl/kursy/kurs-tworzenia-stron-www-cz-4.html">MMC School</a>.
 The mockup of Home Page was designed by MMC School.
 Subpages were designed by myself.
 The code is my own.
 In this project I used an open-source JavaScript <a href="https://gulpjs.com/">Gulp</a>.

 This page was written in polish language.
 When you first enter the page, you are going to see the main page with sections: "about" and "offers".
 In "offers" section you can find the "Więcej ofert" button and go to the offer subpage.
 On contact subpage I used API from <a href="https://developers.google.com/maps">Google Maps Platform</a>.
 There you can also find a contact form with validation.
 Fill in the form correctly and received a popup information.